JohnnyJayJay/poker/doc/privacy.md

 # Privacy Policy

-In the following, "Poker" refers to the Discord application "Poker", created by me, Johnny.
+In the following, "Poker" refers to the Discord application "Poker#8566", created by me, Johnny.
 "Server" or "guild" means "Discord server".

 This privacy policy lays out